lelutin/puppet-fail2ban/README.md

 "action" is taken (so when banning the first IP for a jail).
 After that you should see both the set and the rule for that jail when running `nft list ruleset`.

+To list which IPs are currently banned, you can either use `fail2ban-client status sshd` or list elements of the corresponding set: `nft list set filter f2b-sshd`

 ## Requirements ##